s2hub/docs/articles/helen_jones_digital_ocean.md

-# Beginners’ guide to installing silver stripe on DigitalOcean
+# Beginners’ guide to installing Silverstripe CMS on DigitalOcean
 Helen Jones

 ## Introduction

 ### Caveat
 There are many different ways to set up a server.
-This guide shows one way to set up a digital ocean droplet server that will work for a Silverstripe project.
+This guide shows one way to set up a digital ocean droplet server that will work for a Silverstripe CMS project.
 You are advised to always ensure you are working with up to date versions of software to have the latest security updates.

 The versions of software given in the guide were the latest versions available at the time it was written.

 ### How to use guide:
-This guide will walk you through setting up a digital ocean server with CentOS 7 operating system, PHP v 7.4 (including extensions required by Silverstripe), Apache v 2.4, and MariaDB v 10.6.
-If you already have a suitable server set up you can skip those parts and use only the part on installing and setting up Silverstripe.
+This guide will walk you through setting up a digital ocean server with CentOS 7 operating system, PHP v 7.4 (including extensions required by Silverstripe CMS), Apache v 2.4, and MariaDB v 10.6.
+If you already have a suitable server set up you can skip those parts and use only the part on installing and setting up Silverstripe CMS.

 XXX Things that need to be typed or will be seen as responses/outputs in terminal are shown on a grey background.
 Red font indicates things which need to be typed, black font indicates things that will be shown as an output/response/prompt.
 Some text files will need to be created or edited directly on the droplet/server.
 Nano is used as the text editor program on the server.
 Things to be typed in nano are shown as blue font on a grey background.
 Every time a file is created of edited in nano, you need to press `Ctrl+o` to save the file and then `Ctrl+x` to exit the nano program.
 Notes to clarify things in the terminal or nano sections are shown in green font.